top of page

 Motor Skills

-For mobility, the patient can walk with a volunteer and their dog using a second leash or “walk” a dog from their wheelchair.
-Reaching for a toy a dog has retrieved, brushing a cat, or patting a rabbit can strengthen coordination skills.
+For mobility, the patient can walk or use their wheelchair with a volunteer and their dog.
+Reaching for a toy or brushing a pet strengthens coordination.

 Mental Health

-The smiles and conversation that follow may be a major step in that person’s battle against depression, may aid to increase self-esteem, and reduce anxiety and loneliness.
+Smiles and conversation may be a major step in the battle against depression, may aid to increase self-esteem, reduce anxiety and loneliness.
 Patients whose emotional pain has isolated them from others may joyfully join in a group conversation about their own beloved animals as they interact with a therapy animal.

-The calming effect of AAA can also reduce blood pressure, which promotes cardiovascular health without the use of additional medication.
+The calming effect of animal-assisted therapy can reduce blood pressure, which promotes cardiovascular health without the use of additional medication.

 Board of Directors